 When you’re considering the direction your company is taking, the Lifetime Value (LTV) of a user is one of the most important metrics to understand.
 Different LTV models can inform decisions like how much you can pay to acquire a user, the effects of losing users, and how changes to a product affect the sum-total revenue you can expect to bring in from a user.

-It’s also an easy metric to look at in order to see the overall health of a product in terms of both revenue and customer retention.
-A growing LTV means a company is doing well—customers are happy and will be giving you more money over the life of your relationship.
-On the other hand, a declining LTV means that a company is getting less money out of each customer it brings in and needs to fix something fast.
+It’s also an easy metric to look at to see the overall health of a product in terms of both revenue and customer retention.
+A growing customer LTV means a company is doing well—customers are happy and will be giving you more money over the life of your relationship.
+On the other hand, a declining customer LTV means that a company is getting less money from each customer and needs to fix something fast.

-LTV is an especially important metric because it shows you a more complete picture than other figures.
+The lifetime value of a customer is an especially important metric because it shows you a more complete picture than other figures.
 For example, ARPU (average revenue per user) only shows what you are charging, on average, for a customer in a given month.
-What it doesn’t show is whether or not your customers are going to keep paying that amount, for a long or short time period, or if they are likely to upgrade and pay your company more money in the future.
+What it doesn’t show is whether or not your customers are going to keep paying that amount for a long or short time period, or if they are likely to upgrade and pay your company more money in the future.

 Similarly, retention figures don’t tell the whole story.
 While customer retention shows if your customers are sticking with you, it won’t show if customers are paying more or less each month.
 And while revenue retention will show if your customers are upgrading or downgrading—and thus giving you more or less money—it won’t show you whether your number of customers is fluctuating.